shreya1m/Simon-GAME/README.md

 - Follow the Pattern: The game will present a sequence of colors.
 Memorize the pattern.
 - Repeat the Sequence: Click or tap on the colors in the same order as the initial sequence.
 - Advance Levels: Successfully repeating the sequence advances you to the next level, adding more colors and complexity.
 - Game Over: Make a mistake?
-The game will end, and your score will be displayed.
+The game will end!.
--
 ## Try it Yourself
 To experience The Simon Game, simply open the HTML file in your web browser and start playing!